What is the Residency Match?

 All DO and MD graduates utilize the Electronic Residency Application Service (ERAS) to begin the process of matching into a residency specialty of their choice.
 The National Residency Match Program (NRMP) match occurs in March each year for senior medical students to attempt to be accepted for their preferred residency and location.
 Residencies may be located at academic medical centers, community hospitals, military facilities, VA hospitals, or Federally Qualified Health Centers (FQHCs) serving the rural and/or underserved areas.
 All soon to be graduates (DO and MD) compete for these positions at ACGME approved residency programs.
 Main Residency Match Data and Reports can be found on the The Match, National Residency Matching Program website.
 Visit NRMP’s Main Residency Match Data and Reports page for the full reports.

-Central Valley Residency Program Development
+Central California Residency Program Development

 There is rapid growth in undergraduate medical education in order to meet the needs of a changing demographic.
 This has resulted in the need to develop additional residency training positions across the country.
 Relative to the number of graduating medical students, there is a growing concern that the number of increases in post-graduate (residency) training programs are not keeping pace.
-CHSU is dedicated to working with existing facilities and new clinical settings to start or increase the number of residency positions in and around the Central Valley.
+CHSU is dedicated to working with existing facilities and new clinical settings to start or increase the number of residency positions in and around Central California.
 We know that our area has a significant shortage of providers.
 We also know that a large percentage of residents stay within 50-100 miles of where they complete their residency to practice.
-Our mission specifically outlines our desire to increase healthcare access by educating new physicians, increasing opportunities for residency in our area, thereby significantly increasing the number of physicians in the Central Valley to create better health access to our communities.
+Our mission specifically outlines our desire to increase healthcare access by educating new physicians, increasing opportunities for residency in our area, thereby significantly increasing the number of physicians in Central California to create better health access to our communities.

-chart
+GME growth chart

 Local Residencies Available to CHSU-COM Graduates